Zacco platypus

-The pale chub, (Zacco platypus), also known as pale bleak or fresh-water sprat, is a species of fish native to rivers and streams from northern China and Korea to northern Vietnam.
-They can grow up to 20 cm but usually grow up to 13 cm.
+The pale chub (Zacco platypus), also known as pale bleak or fresh-water sprat, is one of the most extensively distributed Asiatic cyprinids and is found in Korea, Japan, Taiwan, and most of Southeast China.
+This species of fish is native to freshwater rivers and mountainous streams from northern China and Korea to northern Vietnam.
+They can grow up to 20 cm but usually grow to 13 cm.
 Its diet consists of zooplankton, invertebrates, fish, and debris.
+It is an invasive species in Taiwan.

-Zacco platypus Is called Oikawa オイカワ（追河、Opsariichthys platypus）in Japan.
+Zacco platypus is called Oikawa オイカワ（追河、Opsariichthys platypus) in Japan.